 The following article, written by Cindy Steele, was published in Specialty Skin Care, the official publication of the Society of Plastic Surgical Skin Care Specialists.
 Cindy is a clinical aesthetician and laser specialist at Advanced Aesthetics, a division of Arkansas Plastic Surgery.

 Staying up to date on the ever changing precautions to protect your patient and yourself from complications can be a challenge and therefore a constant battle.
-We have all had that non compliant patient that has to be fired!
+We have all had that non-compliant patient who has to be fired!

 Acids: So many OTC products now contain a variety of acids, so be aware pre-treatments.
 Such as citric acids, AHA, BHA, lactic, glycolic and Retina-A, etc. It is recommended for the patient to be off these products two weeks prior to a treatment.

-Fever Blisters: One month before treatments, patient should be without fever blisters, always be informed of the last date of the lesion.
-Pre treatment medications might be needed.
+Fever Blisters: One month before IPL, laser, or light-based treatments, patient should be without fever blisters, always be informed of the last date of the lesion.
+Pre-treatment medications might be needed.

 Sun: Three weeks before a treatment-no extended sun exposure including tanning beds.
 Must wear at least a SPF 30 and a hat daily.
 In the summer, I often bump the SPF factor up to 50.
 Now available are visors and hats that include a UPF of 50 plus.
 At our New York meeting, Dr. Mariwalla, a MOH’s plastic surgeon, explained the “TWO RULE”.
 If you are in direct sun reapply SPF every TWO hours.
 If you are at work under florescent lighting, in front of a computer or just running errands to and from your car SPF should be applied TWO times daily.